GianlucaGuarini/Tocca.js/README.md

 ## What does Tocca mean?!

-'Tocca' is the first person singular of the imperative Italian verb 'Toccare' that means to touch.
+'Tocca' is the second person singular of the imperative Italian verb 'Toccare' that means to touch.